Putting Prevention into Practice

 E. She should not be rescreened; the USPSTF recommends one-time screening in adulthood.

 The patient's fasting plasma glucose level is 107 mg per dL (5.9 mmol per L).
-According
+According to the USPSTF, which of the following next steps are appropriate?

 The views expressed in this work are those of the authors, and do not reflect the official policy or position of the Uniformed Services University of the Health Sciences, the Department of Defense, or the U.S. government.